huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 * 我發現，把錢花在那些很快就消失/一下子就消耗掉/轉瞬即逝的東西上，會讓自己有種受騙的感覺。
 * [Consider spending money as a failure of imagination; a failure to solve problems by smarter means.](https://www.getrichslowly.org/early-retirement-extreme/)
 	* [Your need for money is inversely related to your level of skill.
 Money buys convenience but more importantly, it compensates for lack of skill.](https://earlyretirementextreme.com/why-so-few-succeed.html)
-* Money can buy happiness_, but in an indirect way._ It’s not money itself that makes you happier.
+* [Money can buy happiness_, but in an indirect way._](https://huami.ng/morgan-housel-understand-and-apply-the-psychology-of-money-to-gain-greater-happiness) It’s not money itself that makes you happier.
 It’s the thing acquired by money that actually makes you happy.

-	> _“Money absolutely can buy happiness.
-It’s often though an indirect path.
-A big fancy house?
-Maybe.
-But what really makes you happy is hosting friends and family there.
-A nice vacation?
-Sure.
-But it’s the memories you form with your loved ones that matter.
-So you can’t say money doesn’t make people happy—it does, just not in the way you might think.” — Morgan Housel_
+	> _“Those who say that money can’t buy happiness, never had any.” — Samuel L. Jackson_

 * Spending can be a representation of how hard you’ve worked and how much stress went into earning your pay check.
 * [“Nothing you will do in your lifetime, realistically, will waste more money than buying a new car.
 It’s the single worst financial decision millennials will ever make.”](https://www.reddit.com/r/Frugal/comments/9wfs73/selfmade_millionaire_buying_a_new_car_is_the/)